ga-curriculum/quick-refresher-for-ml/README.md

 Ability to work with simple datasets (e.g., CSV files).
 4. Interest in Problem Solving
 Curiosity to solve real-world problems using patterns in data.
-5. Access to Tools
-Basic knowledge of tools like Jupyter Notebook and libraries like NumPy and Pandas.
+5.Basic knowledge of libraries like NumPy and Pandas.